Take inspiration from outdoors when decorating indoors for the fall season with these natural fall decorating ideas.

 I instantly think of our fireplace mantel when it comes to seasonal decorating.
 While Christmas will always be my favorite for mantel decorating, fall is certainly a close second.

-When decorating a fireplace and mantel, there’s so many ways to using nature as your inspiration.
+When decorating a mantel, there’s so many ways to using nature as your inspiration.
 The upside of this fall mantel decorating approach, is that it’s usually pretty budget-friendly, too.

 Fall mantel full of natural elements: pumpkins, greenery and wood tones